leventbulut/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Dr. Levent Bulut joined the Advanced Data Analytics Department of University of North Texas faculty in 2021.
-He holds a Doctor of Philosophy in Economics from the University of Houston, a Master of Science in Analytics from the Georgia Institute of Technology, a Master of Arts in Economics from Marmara University, and a Bachelor of Arts in Economics from Bilkent University.
-He previously taught at Valdosta State University, Ipek University, the University of Georgia, Georgia State University, and Emory University.
+Dr. Levent Bulut joined the Advanced Data Analytics Department of University of North Texas in 2021.
+He holds a Doctor of Philosophy in Economics from University of Houston, a Master of Science in Analytics from Georgia Institute of Technology, a Master of Arts in Economics from Marmara University, and a Bachelor of Arts in Economics from Bilkent University.
+He previously taught at Valdosta State University, Ipek University, The University of Georgia, Georgia State University, and Emory University.